metaDAObuilders/metadaobuilders.github.io/README.md

 We are the builders of the Meta-DAO.
 Please allow us 5 minutes to explain what the Meta-DAO is and how you might benefit from joining it.

-We shall structure our writing in three pieces:
+We shall structure our writing in three sections:
 - **Purpose**: why we need the Meta-DAO
 - **Mechanics**: how the Meta-DAO will work
 - **Why you should join**: self-explanatory